-Lynne Marie Rosenberg, host of ALL ARTS’ Famous Cast Words series, will moderate a conversation with Tovah Feldshuh, the first Jewish actress to play Mrs. Rosie Brice in Funny Girl, award-winning playwrights Alfred Uhry (Parade) and Bruce Sussman (Harmony), alongside other renowned Broadway actors and writers.
+Lynne Marie Rosenberg, host of ALL ARTS’ Famous Cast Words series, will moderate a conversation with Tovah Feldshuh, the first Jewish actress in nearly 60 years to play Mrs. Rosie Brice in Funny Girl, award-winning playwrights Alfred Uhry (Parade) and Bruce Sussman (Harmony), alongside other renowned Broadway actors and writers.
 The panelists will share their insights and experiences on the critical issue of antisemitism, and the significance of Broadway’s role in combatting antisemitism in this moment.

 Tovah Feldshuh is a six-time Emmy and Tony Award nominee, four-time winner of the Drama Desk and Outer Critics Circle Awards, as well as the recipient of the Lucille Lortel and Helen Hayes awards for Best Actress.
 Her multi-decade career on Broadway has given us indelible performances in Cyrano, Rodgers & Hart, Dreyfus in Rehearsal, Yentl, Sarava!, Lend Me a Tenor, Golda’s Balcony, Irena’s Vow, Pippin, and now in the boffo Broadway hit Funny Girl, where she plays Rosie Brice, the mother to Lea Michele’s Fanny.